Brian Balfour On 'Coming Home To Growth'

-“Retention is king.”
-If you’re a product or growth person in any capacity, you’ve probably heard those words and said them yourself at one point.
+If you’re a product or growth person in any capacity, you’ve probably heard those words—and said them yourself—at one point.

-This month, I had the pleasure of speaking with one of my own early growth idols: Brian Balfour, former VP of Growth at HubSpot.
-Brian is one of the true pioneers in the field of growth and a prolific writer (and speaker) on the topic of user retention; indeed, one of the main takeaways from all of his writings is that “retention was the king of growth strategy.”
+Brian Balfour, author of this widely adopted mantra, is one of the true pioneers in the field of growth and a prolific writer (and speaker) on the topic of user retention; indeed, one of the main takeaways from all of his writings is that “retention was the king of growth strategy.”

 Brian’s Journey to Growth